fistlabs/fist/docs/guides/using-plugins.md

 Use [```peerDependencies```](http://blog.nodejs.org/2013/02/07/peer-dependencies/) npm packages feature to prevent double plugin installation and do not forget to specify ```fist``` there.

-Let's we want to install plugins A and B in our app.
+Suppose we want to install plugins A and B in our app.
 Both of A and B depends on C.

 You will get bad setup if you will not be used peer dependencies: